top of page

 WHAT IS A CHURCH MEMBER?

-A church member is also someone who chooses to follow the leadership of our pastors, recognizing that Mountain View's pastors have been called by God to teach His Word and equip His people for ministry (Hebrews 13:17, Ephesians 4:12).
-This means that you allow your pastors and fellow members to hold you accountable as you seek maturity in Christ (1 Corinthians 5).
+Church members also recognize and follow the spiritual leadership of our pastors, who are called by God to teach His Word and equip the church for ministry (Ephesians 4:12, Hebrews 13:17).
+This includes allowing both our pastors and fellow believers to support, challenge, and hold us accountable as we grow in maturity in Christ (1 Corinthians 5).

 WHY BECOME A CHURCH MEMBER?